braydonf/gpk/README.md

 # gpk

-Git based, decentralized and secure package management for JavaScript and Node.js addons (C/C++), libraries and applications.
+Git based, decentralized and secure package management for JavaScript and Node.js libraries and applications.

 ## Features